InventiDevelopment/Automation-Framework/README.md

 Later on you can try to run following command in the project root folder:

 ```
-mvn clean install -DskipTests
+mvn clean install
 ```

 All the necessary Maven packages will be downloaded (beware if you use custom Maven settings).
 Installation will run unit tests for the framework by default.
+If you want to skip these unit tests, add `-DskipTests` parameter to the above mentioned command.

 After the installation is finished, create a Maven module for your application under test.